guifarias31/msfs_pfd_color_modification/README.md

 2. After extracting them, place the files you downloaded from [here](https://github.com/guifarias31/msfs_pfd_color_modification/releases) into the workingtitle-g1000 folder.

-My mod comes with **Mod 5** colors, so if you want another color just change the color hex code inside AttitudeIndicator.js:
+My mod comes with **Option 1** colors, so if you want another color just change the color hex code inside AttitudeIndicator.js:

         this.horizonTopColor = "#COLORCODE";
         this.horizonBottomColor = "#COLORCODE";